 - Sherbert by Elev8

 - Wedding Cake by Lineage Genetics

 - Wedding Gelato by Royal Queen Seeds

 - XTC OG by Elev8

 Breeders based in the United States

-- Dark Horse Genetics (California) – Their strains are always sold out but are restocked regularly so keep checking back
+- Dark Horse Genetics (California) – Their strains are often sold out but are restocked regularly so keep checking back

 - Humboldt Seed Company (California)

 - Humboldt Seed Organization (California) – Same thing with this company.
 Often sold out but worth the wait if you catch them during a drop!

 I most often order from European seed banks because…